 - Has discrepancies in relationship history

-- Has criminal records in another country
+- Has criminal records in another country, particularly where background checks involve multiple countries

 - Requires translation of documents